zupalex/goddess_daq/README.md

       gROOT->ProcessLine("goddess_analysis_macro(\"<path/to/goddess_daq>\")");
 }
 ```
-Simply replace <path/to/goddess_daq> to the actual path to the cloned repository.
+Simply replace <path/to/goddess_daq> with the actual path to the cloned repository.
 **Replace only the part enclosed in <> (including the < and > sign) while leaving the rest as is.
 Escaping the quotes properly in the second line is mandatory.**